shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 The firmware can operate as a DMR (*voice only*) hotspot when connected via its USB programming cable to a Raspberry Pi running Pi-Star or any other device that is running MMDVMHost.

+*Note:*

-*Note.* Hotspot mode may be compatible with software like BlueDV, but your mileage may vary.
+- Hotspot mode may be compatible with software like BlueDV, but your mileage may vary.

 First, connect the radio to a Raspberry Pi via its programming cable.